VenTheZone/dex-trading-agent/README.md

 📖 **Full deployment guide:** See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed setup instructions.

-**Local Deployment:** This project is designed for local deployment only.
-Choose between Docker (recommended) or manual setup based on your preference.
+**⚠️ Local Deployment Only:** This project is designed exclusively for local deployment.
+Cloud deployment configurations have been removed.
+Choose between Docker (recommended) or manual setup.